Qampi/HTML-CSS/README.md

 - The alt attribute (ALT), which provides a text description of the image. (serves as a replacement for the image when it cannot be seen as Description of whats in the Image, just focus on what it depicts).
 - The width and height attributes, which determine the size of the image.
 IMAGE FORMATS:
-when uploading an Image file on a website it needs to be in a certain Image format.
+when uploading an Image file on a website it needs to be in a certain file format, a format that web browsers can understand.
+MAIN FILE FORMATS:
+  -GIF:are great for compressing illustrations that have large areas of the same color, but it falls short when it comes to photographs.
+It only supports 256 colors, and images can end up looking pixelated.
+  -SVG:is a vector file that contains instructions for drawing rather than individual pixels, are perfect for logos, icons, and other types of illustrations.
+  -JPG:a popular choice for compressing photographs, it is important to resize and compress them appropriately when placed websites.
+  -PNG:is a newer format that works well when you need transparency in a photograph RESPONSIVE IMAGES:

 _CSS- INTRO
 Relationship between HTML and CSS is to create a visual aspect of webpages.
 1. COMMENT & ELEMENT SELECTOR: